freifeld/cpabDiffeo/README.md

 ```

 ## Versions
+- 03/28/2016, Version 0.0.5  -- Basic support for dim > 3
 - 03/24/2016, Version 0.0.4  -- Simple Landmark-based inference in 2D.
 - 03/21/2016, Version 0.0.3  -- Synthesis in 3D.
 - 03/16/2016, Version 0.0.2  -- 1) synthesis in 1D; 2) simple 2D image regiration (intensity-based Gaussian likelihood + MCMC inference)
 - 03/15/2016, Version 0.0.1  -- First release (synthsis in 2D).

+## Coming soon:
-Coming soon: More options (dim>3, more options for inference, more options for the prior, handling landmarks, more applications, etc).
+More options for inference, more options for the prior, handling landmarks and registration in all dimensions, more applications, etc.

 ## Requirements
 - generic python packages: numpy; scipy; matplotlib